sehgalspandan/Span41n/posts/get-more-out-of-ChatGPT-with-these-clever-prompts.md

 This lets you know which prompt, according to ChatGPT is the best.
 You may also try all of them one by one on your own.
 ## Wrapping Up

-By using this special prompt, you can unlock a ton of creative possibilities with ChatGPT.
+By using this special prompt, it will become a lot easier to get the best results.
 So next time you want to use ChatGPT, give this a try!

 Thanks for reading!